elmahio/documentation/docs/email-troubleshooting.md

 ## Check your promotional and/or spam folder

 We do a lot to keep our email reputation high.
-But some email clients may treat similar-looking emails as promotional or spam.
+However, some email clients may treat similar-looking emails as promotional or spam.
 Remember to check those folders and mark messages as important if spotting them in the wrong folder.